Elbridge New York

 DESCRIPTION

-“The Most Haunted Restaurant in New York” (onlyinyourstate.com)
+”The Most Haunted Restaurant in New York” (onlyinyourstate,com)

-The Wayside Irish Pub is the social center of this village’s entertainment life, and has been so for many years.
-On a weekend night, people of the town come in for a meal and a group game or some other fun event!
-The Wayside is a three story structure with a restaurant and pub with party rooms for small social events on the first floor.
-The second and third floors look very much like the 1913 building, inside and out, with the exception of renovations done for the second floor large event spaces.
+It is a three-story structure with a restaurant, pub with party rooms for small social events on the first floor.
+The second and third floors look very much like the 1913 building, inside and out, with the exception of renovations done for the second-floor large event spaces.

-The banquet room is on the second floor, a large space for receptions, seminars, meetings, events and any other big gatherings.
-The second floor bar is just across the hall.
-The third floor isn’t completely restored or renovated yet, but is in decent shape.
-While the floors and walls are restored, the bathrooms are not, but they are usable space for storage and Wayside’s annual Halloween Scary House event.
-Mannequins of ghosts, when not in use, are stored here.
+The third floor isn’t completely restored or renovated, but is in decent shape.
+While its floors and walls are restored, the bathrooms are not, but it is usable space for storage and the pub’s annual Halloween Scary House.
+Mannequins of ghosts can still be found stored in the rooms.

-There are still handsome wooden floors and walls, and a grand bar, but fewer bells and whistles, making it a nice, everyday comfortable place to enjoy a meal, have a beer or drink, and enjoy community activities.
+There are still handsome wooden floors and walls, and a grand bar, but less bells and whistles, making it a nice, everyday comfortable place to enjoy a meal, have a beer or drink, and enjoy community activities.

 HISTORY

-There has been an establishment on this property since 1830, when Squire Munroe built his Munroe Hotel and Tavern for stagecoach travelers on the Jordan and Skaneateries stagecoach lines.
-There may have been a bar in the basement for the local folks, reserving the first floor tavern for guests, who were served meals and drinks.
+There have been establishments on this property since 1830, when Squire Munro built his Munro Hotel and Tavern for stagecoach travelers on the Jordan and Skaneateries stagecoach lines.

 In 1960, another fire did extensive damage to the building.
 It was put back onto the real estate market to be sold “as is” and remained closed for five or six years.
-Finally, a potential buyer, Frederick Weber saw its possibilities and bought the property, fixed it up and opened his restaurant, Webers Wayside Inn, in 1967.
+Finally, a potential buyer, Frederick Weber, saw its possibilities and bought the property, fixed it up and opened his restaurant, Weber’s Wayside Inn, in 1967.

-Its aura is very friendly, positive and fun-loving, which draws the living and apparently spirits as well, who find peace from all the upbeat people who come to enjoy a drink, a meal and community fellowship.
+Its aura is very friendly, positive and fun-loving, which draws the living and apparently spirits as well, who find peace with all the upbeat people who come to enjoy a drink, a meal and community fellowship.

 HISTORY OF MANIFESTATIONS

-Hampton Lillibridge House, GA (When this creaky fixer-upper opportunity was undergoing major restoration, many spirits made themselves and their feelings known.)
+Hampton Lillibridge House, GA (When this creaky fixer-upper opportunity was undergoing major restoration, many spirits made themselves and their feelings known).

 Sorrow combined with pregnancy can cause a deadly depression, leading to suicide.
 Killing yourself doesn’t give you peace from emotional turmoil, which stays with you as a spirit.